kushaldas/pym/docs/modules.rst

 Submodules
 ==========

-We can many submodules inside a module.
-A directory with a *__init__.py* can also be used a module and all *.py* files inside it become submodules.
+We can have many submodules inside a module.
+A directory with a *__init__.py* can also be used as a module and all *.py* files inside it become submodules.

 ::